Polish Basketball Supercup

 The Polish Basketball Supercup (Polish: "Superpuchar Polski w Koszykówce") is the supercup game of Polish men's top-tier level professional club basketball.
 Each season, the winner of the Polish League, plays against the winner of the Polish Cup, to cap off the new season.
-The first Polish Supercup game was played on September 4, 1999, and it was won by Śląsk Wrocław.
+The first Polish Supercup game was played on 4 September 1999, and it was won by Śląsk Wrocław.

+Format changes

+New format was introduced for the 2024 edition of Supercup.
+For the first time, as many as four teams compete for the basketball trophy - not only the champions and the Polish Cup winners but also the other two medalists of the Polish league from the recently concluded season.

 Matches

 Titles by team

 Teams in italics are no longer active.